Netflix-Skunkworks/sleepy-puppy/README.md

 * Additional error logging has been integrated
 * Better exception handling throughout the application
 * New API endpoints for all new models (Javascript, Generic Collector, Access Log)
-* New setup directive (setup_sleepy_puppy) creates example javascrpts, payloads, and an assessment.
+* New setup directive (setup_sleepy_puppy) creates example javascript, payloads, and an assessment.

 V0.2 "OWASP Beta Release" - 7/9/2015 (https://github.com/sbehrens/sleepy-puppy)
 * Updated a number of third party dependencies